 Sorry, you need to enable JavaScript to visit this website.

 Amazing news!
 You’re expecting your first baby, and there are going to be lots of exciting times ahead.
 But what can you do to emotionally prepare for parenthood?
-Check out our top five tips before baby arrives, and you’ll be as ready as you can be for life with a newborn when you become a mum (or dad!)
+Check out our pregnancy tips for first time mums and dads before baby arrives, and you’ll be as ready as you can be for life with a newborn when you become a parent.
+Remember you’re not alone, family and friends will be more than happy to help guide and support you with all the emotions you’ll be feeling during pregnancy now, and when your little one arrives.

 1. Don’t have unrealistic parental expectations

 Repeat after us…. “there’s no such thing as the perfect parent.”
 It might be difficult to believe when you see all those insta-mums apparently living their best lives, but it’s true.
-Mum (and dad) mistakes will happen; it’s no big deal, so don’t be too hard on yourself.
-You may have a high-need baby, or you may have an easy baby.
-You might find breastfeeding comes easily to you, or it might take a bit of perseverance and getting used to.
-Until your baby arrives, you won’t know what they will be like or how their feeding/sleeping patterns will pan out.
+Parenting is a huge learning curve for you and your baby, so don’t be too hard on yourself.
+All babies have different needs at different times, so don’t compare you and your baby to others.
+You might find your baby sleeps through the night quicker than others, or it might take a bit longer.
+Until your baby arrives, you won’t know what they will be like or how their sleeping patterns will pan out.
+Being a parent is hard, so there is no need to put extra pressure on yourself.
 Sometimes it’s fun to embrace the unknown, so try not to worry or feel overwhelmed.
+However, it’s okay if you find yourself feeling down.
+Over 1 in 10 mums can develop postpartum depression within a year of giving birth, which is a bit more serious and can last a bit longer than baby blues.
+Want to know more?
+Why not check out our guide to spotting the signs of postnatal depression.

 2. Get ready to slow down